-You will discover different small hill tops around Barcelona which lend their names to the neighborhoods that have developed on them.
-Montjuic, for instance, offers an exquisite view of the harbor and is home to a fortress and several cultural venues.
+You will discover different hills around Barcelona which lend their names to the neighborhoods that have developed on them.
+Montjuïc, for instance, offers an exquisite view of the harbor, and is home to several cultural venues, including a fortress.
 Expats moving to Barcelona benefit from its close proximity to the Mediterranean Sea, where the water is warm and the weather is balmy almost all year round.
-On the other side of the city, in the west, you will find the Collserola ridge with vast woodlands, meadows, and fields.
+On the other side of the city, in the west, you will find the Sierra de Collserola ridge with vast woodlands, meadows, and fields.

-Barcelona is the capital of Catalonia and, due to Catalonia’s political autonomy within Spain, has an important status within the region.
-Catalonia is ruled by the Generalitat which has its seat in Barcelona.
+Barcelona is the capital of Catalonia and, due to Catalonia’s political autonomy within Spain, has a particularly important status within the region.
+Catalonia is ruled by the Generalitat, which has its seat in Barcelona.
 The first version of this autonomous government dates back to medieval times when the Diputació General de Catalunya was in power.
-Due to the Catalan Statute of Autonomy, Barcelona’s city government enjoys a high amount of decision-making authority.
+Due to the Catalan Statute of Autonomy, Barcelona’s city government enjoys a large amount of decision-making authority.

-Castilian, Spain’s official language, is not the only language spoken in Barcelona.
-Instead, Catalan is the second official language and it is widely used in the city and the rest of Catalonia.
-In fact, both languages are often used interchangeably.
+Castilian, Spain’s official language, is not the only language spoken in Barcelona: Catalan is the second official language and is widely used in the city and the rest of Catalonia.
 Catalonians are not obligated to fall back on Spanish, even for official purposes.
 For expats moving to Barcelona, this poses an entirely new language barrier which is not easily overcome.

-EU- and non-EU nationals are subject to different requirements and restrictions.
-EU/EEA citizens simply need a valid passport or ID.
-For a stay exceeding three months, an NIE (Número de Indentificación de Extranjeros), an identity number for foreigners, is required as well.
+Foreign residents from EU member states and non-EU nationals are subject to different requirements and restrictions.
+EU/EEA citizens simply need a valid passport or ID to enter the country.
+For a stay exceeding three months, an NIE (Número de Indentificación de Extranjeros), an identity number for foreigners, is required for every foreign national in Spain.
 You will need this number to rent or buy property, open a bank account, or simply work in Barcelona.

-There are many Departments of Foreigners (Oficina de Extranjeros) in Barcelona which handle all bureaucratic issues of expats and other foreigners moving to Barcelona.
-In order to apply for an NIE, you need to submit the following documents at the responsible office:
+There are many Departments of Foreigners (Extranjería) in Barcelona which handle all bureaucratic issues of foreigners moving to Barcelona.
+In order to apply for an NIE, you need to submit the following documents at the respective office: